Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/README.md

 ✅ Power Pages: For customer-facing features like order tracking or inquiry submission.

-Each tool plays a role in building a more connected, automated, and responsive system — with minimal disruption and scalable results.
+Each tool plays a role in building a more connected, automated, and responsive system, with minimal disruption and scalable results.

 ---

-## Meet the Client Team
+## Meet the Client Team (Fictional but Practical Personas)

 John (Operations): Needs better visibility and less manual work on orders.